sc-idevops/pandoc_resume/markdown/resume.md

 [*k8 Softner Project:*](http://k8ssoftner.idevops.io/)

-- Designed a webapp that takes user input from a javascript frontend generates a deployable kubernetes manifest through a python backend
+- Designed a webapp that takes user input from a javascript frontend and generates a deployable kubernetes manifest through a python backend.
-- python backend processes a JSON payload dynamically through an API
+- The Python backend processes a JSON payload dynamically through an API.
-- Capable of processing replicas, secrets, persistent volume claims, and probes
+- The app is capable of processing replicas, secrets, persistent volume claims, and probes.

 **Office Administrator:** 2016-07 - Current